-Each year since 1928, the Association for the Study of African American Life and History has provided a theme for Black History Month.
-This year's theme, "Civil Rights in America," allows students to research and explore the Civil Rights Movement of the 1960s and examine how the movement has continued to develop into the present.
+Every year since 1928, the Association for the Study of African American Life and History has provided a theme for Black History Month.
+This year, we'll celebrate the 101st Black History Month, and the theme is "Hallowed Grounds: Sites of African American Memories."
+Here are some resources for diving into that theme.

-- Civil Rights Teaching Resources from the Library of Congress: There's plenty for students to discover in this collection from the LOC.
-In addition to lesson plans for teachers, there's also a cache of primary sources for students to explore, including artwork, baseball cards, political cartoons and photographs.
-The LOC also hosts a more general Black History Month page with plenty of additional resources.
+- African American History Month Resources From the Library of Congress: There's plenty for students to discover in this collection from the LOC.
+In addition to lesson plans for teachers, there's also a cache of primary sources for students to explore, including artwork, baseball cards, political cartoons, and photographs.
+Also be sure to check out the Library's civil rights-themed collection.